deep-deep-learning/bayesian-tensor-rank-determination/nlp/README.md

 python -m spacy download en
 ```

 Install the tensor layers package.
-You will need to move up one directory.
+You will need to move up one directory, then return to this directory to run the NLP example.
 ```
 cd ../tensor_layers
 pip install -e .